BestAssist/Virtual-Sapiens---Demo-2/README.md

 # Virtual Sapiens Demo Project

-A FastAPI backend with a TypeScript client for text summarization.
+A professional FastAPI application with a TypeScript client for extracting the first 10 words from text input with timestamp tracking.

 ## Project Structure